zd87pl/aipress/README.md

         curl -X POST "{CONTROL_PLANE_URL}/poc/create-site/{your_tenant_id}"
         ```
     *   The Control Plane (running on Cloud Run) will use the configuration in `/infra` (copied into its image) and run `terraform apply` in the appropriate workspace to provision the tenant resources.
+    *   Access to each tenant's WordPress service is controlled via the `wordpress_invoker_members` variable.
+Pass a list of members when provisioning to restrict who can invoke the service.

 ## Project Structure